tenseoverflow/circumpunct/README.md

 ## Criterion
 - Anyone who is creative and puts God first will be added
-- Have your own domain name, no *github.io* subdomains
+- Have your own domain name, no *github.io* subdomains or direct sales companies
 - You must own the site, or get permission from the owner